open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 Threshold values are encoded with trailing zeros removed, which allows for variable precision.
 This can be accompolished by rounding, and there are several practical way to do this with built-in string formatting libraries.

 With up to 56 bits of precision available, implementations that use built-in floating point number support will be limited by the precision of the underlying number support.
-If the language supports IEEE 754-2008-standard hexadecimal floating point, for example in Golang,
+One way to encode thresholds uses the IEEE 754-2008-standard hexadecimal floating point representation as a simple solution.
+For example, in Golang,

 ```go
 // ProbabilityToThresholdWithPrecision assumes the probability value is in the range